JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 Functions to find tangents to circles include:

-- `pointcircletangent()` finds a point on a line joining a point and tangent to a circle
+- `pointcircletangent()` finds a point on a circle that lies on line through another point
 - `circlecircleoutertangents()` finds the points that lie on outer tangents to two circles
 - `circlecircleinnertangents()` finds the points that lie on inner tangents to two circles
 - `circletangent2circles()` makes circles of a particular radius tangential to two circles